 How to enroll in the CLEAR program

-If you plan to take advantage of a statement credit via an eligible credit card, make sure that you pay for the cost of the CLEAR membership with that card.
+If you want to take advantage of the free two-month CLEAR trial, be sure to enroll with the promo code CNNSUMMER22.
+Or, if you plan to take advantage of a statement credit via an eligible credit card, make sure that you pay for the cost of the CLEAR membership with that card.

 Looking for a travel credit card?
 Find out which cards CNN Underscored chose as our best travel credit cards of 2022.